NAIST-SE/AttractingContributors/README.md

 ## How to Contribute

 It's very simple.
-All you need to do is add your favorite place(s) as shown below.
+All you need to do is add your favorite fruit(s) as shown below.

 1. Click on edit (pen icon at the top right coner of this page)